Updated March 22, 2023

 What is Hyperparameter Machine Learning?

 For most of the frameworks in machine learning, Hyperparameters do not have a rigorous definition.
-These Hyperparameters govern the underlying system of a model that guides the primary (modal) parameters of the model.
+These Hyperparameters govern the underlying system of a model that guides the primary (model) parameters of the model.

-Let us try to understand the Hyperparameters with the following Example.
+Let us see the Hyperparameters with the following example.

 - Tuning your violin is very crucial when one is at the learning stage because at that time one creates connections between different senses.
 Ears, fingers, and eyes are all learning the violin at the same time.
 Now In the beginning Getting used to the sound of the violin out of tone creates a bad taste of sound, which will spoil ones’ entire experience of falling in love with the violin learning process.